xp44mm/Notebook/F#/Programming with Objects.md

 #### Note

 the `IEnumerator<'T>` and `IEnumerable<'T>` interfaces are defined in a library component that is implemented using another .net language. this section uses the corresponding F# syntax. in reality, `IEnumerator<'T>` also inherits from the nongeneric interfaces `System.Collections.IEnumerator` and `System.IDisposable`, and `IEnumerable<'T>` also inherits from the nongeneric interface `System.Collections.IEnumerable`.
-For clarity, we’ve ignored this. see the F# library documentation for full example implementations of these types.
+For clarity, we've ignored this. see the F# library documentation for full example implementations of these types.

 ---